 When survey results are filtered to show only responses from minorities, the view that racial discrimination is a moderate or major industry issue rises from 45% to 65%, reflecting the fact that those who don’t belong to minority racial groups may be less familiar with the discrimination minorities experience in the sector and therefore are less likely to perceive it as a major issue.

 Sexual harassment is a widespread issue in the industry, with nearly half (45%) reporting they’ve either witnessed it (27%) or have experienced it themselves (18%).
 An additional one-third reported that they knew someone who’d been sexually harassed in the industry.

 When filtered to include responses only from women working in non-ownership or management positions (those working as lower-level staff and interns), the percentage of sexual harassment jumps to 30% and the percentage knowing someone who has experienced sexual harassment jumps to 49%.

 While a zero tolerance policy regarding discrimination in the cannabis industry, or your specific business, is important, business owners should invest in additional layers of protection.
-Employer’s protection liability insurance protects the cannabis business owner from discrimination claims including age, race, disability, sexual discrimination, wrongful termination or some other type of discrimination.
+Employer’s Protection Liability Insurance (EPLI) protects the cannabis business owner from discrimination claims including age, race, disability, sexual discrimination, wrongful termination or some other type of discrimination.
 A claim for discrimination could include requests for information on company policy and work environment, requests for records, depositions, testifying in court, providing back pay, damage awards, fines, and legal fees.
 Even if an employee is unsuccessful with their claim, the process can be time consuming and costly to defend.
-An employer’s protection liability protects an employer when faced with these claims.